gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 There are a few particularly helpful Gatsby features for porting HTML websites:

-- Defining the blocks that make up your site once and then reusing them.
-Building a website with custom parts is fun!
+- Defining the blocks that make up your site as reusable components that can take inputs.
 - Options to accomodate serving your website at a path, such as `/docs`, and hosting your assets at a seperate domain.
 - An open and ongoing conversation to join, with our vibrant community of contributors.
 Over 2500 people have worked on Gatsby and its wealth of documentation to date.
 - A modular system to lift the content out of your code and into files or external services, when the time is right.